Table of Contents

 - Prescription medications: There are medications your provider can prescribe that you can take with your HIV drugs to prevent diarrhea.
 These medications can help you be much more successful in taking your HIV drugs.

 Some HIV drugs can cause headaches.
 Mild headaches that go away with over-the-counter pain killers like aspirin, Tylenol (acetaminophen), Advil or Motrin (ibuprofen), or Aleve (naproxen sodium), are usually not a sign of a serious condition or disease.
-However, if you experience severe pain, changes to your vision, dizziness, neck stiffness, fever, nausea and/or vomiting, tell your health care provider immediately, as these symptoms can indicate something more serious.
+However, if you experience severe pain, changes to your vision, dizziness, neck stiffness, or fever, along with nausea and/or vomiting, tell your health care provider immediately, as these symptoms can indicate something more serious.
 Also tell your provider if your headaches are affecting your quality of life or ability to stick to your HIV drug regimen.

 If headaches are bothering you, ask your health care provider if over-the-counter pain relievers are right for you.
 You may also consider alternative or complementary therapies to manage headaches.